 Keeping the shingles rash clean and covered can help prevent spreading the virus to others who are at risk.
 Wash your hands frequently, and try not to touch the blisters.

-Senior citizens may choose to get vaccinated against shingles.
+Adults over the age of 60 should consider getting the shingles vaccine.
 The vaccine reduces the risk of getting shingles and having the widespread nerve pain associated with it.